Zettlr/zettlr-docs/docs/en/core/editor.md

 1. You can use a shortcut to place footnotes: `Cmd+Alt+R` (macOS only) or `Ctrl+Alt+F` (macOS/Windows/Linux).
 2. The reference text (that is, the content of the footnote) will be displayed at the bottom end of the editor window when you hover over a footnote.
-3. If you `Alt`- or `Ctrl`-Click a footnote anchor somewhere in your text, a popup will show up that lets you edit the footnote in place.
+3. If you `Cmd`- or `Ctrl`-Click a footnote anchor somewhere in your text, a popup will show up that lets you edit the footnote in place.
 After you are finished editing your footnote, simply press `Shift+Enter` to close the popup and replace the text of the footnote.